Every surges clear at Wyndham

 Two more birdies in the closing four holes left Every at nine under to complete a stunning round.

-Every, a back-to-back winner of the Arnold Palmer Invitational in 2014 and 2015, has been in the doldrums in recent seasons, failing to reach a major since 2015.
+Every, a back-to-back winner of the Arnold Palmer Invitational in 2014 and 2015, has been in a funk in recent seasons, failing to reach a major since 2015.

-"The last couple of years have been brutal for me," Every said Thursday.
-"A lot of people probably would have quit.

 "So it's good to be back, playing good.
 I've got a few things to motivate me right now and I want to play well again.